SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 Once `pinned_data` is created, trying to move data results in a compile-time error.
 Similarly, attempting to move `pinned_data` results in a compile-time error, because it is a wrapper around a pinned reference.

 We can still access the value of data through `pinned_data`, as shown by the `assert_eq!` statement.
 The reference remains valid, even if the data structure itself is moved.

-# Trait summaries

-This page is a section divider and intentionally blank.

 ## Copy trait and Clone trait for duplication